ppark123/SplitShare/README.md

 # StuDonate - NWPlus Hack Camp Build Day
 **StuDonate** is a software application that allows students to get items that they might need for free.

+**Problem:**
-Problem: The financial pressure on students has been growing, especially those form working class backgrounds.
+The financial pressure on students has been growing, especially those from working-class backgrounds.

+**Solution:**
-Solution: Website where university students are able to share items they don't need and want to give out to others.
+A website where university students are able to donate items they don't need and want to give out to others.

-How we built it: HTML, JS, CSS
+**How we built it:**
+- HTML
+- CSS
+- JS

-Challenges we ran into:
+**Challenges we ran into:**

-Future directions:
+- There was a learning curve to using GitHub collaboratively for the first time
+- Figuring out how to implement user interaction

+**Future directions:**
+- Implementing a map for users to explore nearby offers
+-